coderabbitai/ai-pr-reviewer/README.md

 ## Overview

-CodeRabbit `ai-pr-reviewer` is an open-source project built on AI, designed to enhance developer productivity and efficiency by performing automated reviews of pull requests.
+CodeRabbit `ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests using OpenAI's `gpt-3.5-turbo` and `gpt-4` models.
+It is designed to be used as a GitHub Action and can be configured to run on every pull request and review comments

 ## Reviewer Features: